Android-Emulation-Testing/Android-Emulation-Testing.github.io/index.md

 #### Enhancements

-We have provided the enhancements in Section 6 of our paper in the [`enhancements`](https://github.com/Android-Emulation-Testing/code-and-data/tree/main/enhancements) folder.
+We have provided the source code in the enhancements section of our paper in the [`enhancements` folder](https://github.com/Android-Emulation-Testing/code-and-data/tree/main/enhancements).

 ### Data Release

-#### Measurement Data
+We have provided in part the measurement data (with proper anonymization) in the [`data` folder](https://github.com/Android-Emulation-Testing/code-and-data/tree/main/data).

-We have provided the a portion of the measurement data (with proper anonymization) of failure events in the [`data`](https://github.com/Android-Emulation-Testing/code-and-data/tree/main/data) folder.
-As to the full dataset, we are still in discussion with the authority to what extend can it be released.
+We will release the full dataset as soon as we obtain authorization from the relevant authorities.

 #### Data Format